firebase/firebase-cpp-sdk/README.md

 each library’s build directory.
 For example, the Analytics proguard file would be generated to `analytics/build/analytics.pro`.

+## Testing
+Each Firebase SDK in this repo includes a series of unit tests.
+These tests are built and executed by the CI system in order to validate changes and pull requests.

+Tests for the desktop targets may be built and executed locally on Windows 32, Windows 64, Linux and MacOS using the test_windows_x32.bat, test_windows_x64.bat, test_linux.sh and test_mac_x64.sh scripts, respectively.
+These scripts reside the base directory of the repository.

+### Testing Known Issues
+- Mac
+  - Firestore unit tests are disabled due to a compilation error.
+  - When executing unit tests you may be requested to unlock your Mac OS keychain for tests that leverage secure storage.
+Please enter your keychain password and select **Always Allow**.
+If you still encounter repeated access request dialogs then you must unlock the key chain manually otherwise some tests will fail.
+      - Open the **Keychain access** application on your Mac.
+      - Under **Keychains** (upper left) select the **login** keychain.
+      - Under **Category** select **Passwords** as a category (lower left) and find the entiry not_a_real_project_id.{hashcode}.
+Right click it.
+      - Select **Get Info**, select **Access Control** and enable the **Allow all applications to access this item** radio button.
+      - Re-run the tests.

 ## Including in Projects
 ### Including in CMake Projects
 Including the Firebase C++ SDK to another CMake project is fairly